To download the video click here and look for the download button.

 What is Plus3?

-Plus3 is a new Get Out the Vote (GOTV) strategy to help address the problem of low voter turn-out, especially in non-presidential elections.
-It is a collaboration between Thunderdome Politics and other grassroots organizations such as Virginia Indivisible groups.
+Plus3 is a new grassroots Get Out the Vote (GOTV) strategy which aims to maximize turnout among Democrats and progressives especially in non-presidential elections by matching volunteers to nearby Democratic voters.
+It is a collaboration with Thunderdome Politics and other organizations such as Virginia Indivisible groups.

 We need volunteers like you to join Plus3 and help flip Virginia Blue!
 Candidates for the VA House of Delegates who are participating with Plus3 are excited about this special initiative that complements their campaign efforts.